 Farmer Brothers argued that federal immigration laws superseded the state's workers' comp system, which provides medical care and disability benefits to injured employees.

-The court disagreed, upholding an earlier decision against Farmer Brothers by the state workers' compensation appeals board.
+The court disagreed, upholding an earlier decision against Farmer Brothers by the State Workers' Compensation Appeals Board.

-Three judge panels said the unanimous ruling issued late Monday, California law has expressly declared immigration status irrelevant to the issue of liability to pay compensation to an injured worker.
+Pre-judge panels said the unanimous ruling issued late Monday, California law has expressly declared immigration status irrelevant to the issue of liability to pay compensation to an injured worker.

 Again, California law has expressly declared immigration status irrelevant to the issue of liability to pay compensation to an injured worker.

-The plaintiff Rafael Ruiz, 35, claimed that he injured his shoulders, his back, his neck, and his hands by repeatedly lifting heavy sacks of coffee beans, according to his attorneys.
+The plaintiff, Rafael Ruiz 35, claimed that he injured his shoulders, his back, his neck, and his hands by repeatedly lifting heavy sacks of coffee beans, according to his attorneys.

-That group represents injured workers, told the Los Angeles Times that the decision affirms both the common sense application of California law and what every other court in the country has routinely found that federal immigration law does not preempt state workers' compensation laws.
+Attorney Carl Krogsing of San Leandro, who filed a brief on behalf of the California Applicants Attorneys Association, that group represents injured workers, told the Los Angeles Times that the decision affirms both the common sense application of California law and what every other court in the country has routinely found, that federal immigration law does not preempt state workers' compensation laws.

 I don't owe them any workers' comp benefits.